Seven Secretaries of the SKOJ: Deaths

 Popović and Kolumbo met secretly on 14 August 1930 on the Zelengaj street in Zagreb, but police agents noticed them and called for reinforcement.
-A large group of policemen encircled the place where the two secretaries were meeting.
+A large group of policeman encircled the place where the two secretaries were meeting.
 When they came toward one of the policeman, he opened fire and called them to surrender.
 They refused and resisted.
 Kolumbo was immediately shot and killed, but Popović took a gun and opened fire at the police.
-Policemen were surprised, so Popović managed to escape to the house of writer August Cesarec which was a secret meeting place for the communist activists.
+Policemen were surprised, so Popović managed to escape to the house of writer August Cesarec, which was a secret meeting place for the communist activists.
 But, one neighbor noticed him and called the police.
-When Popović saw policemen approaching, he run towards the nearby forest.
-Police shot him, he fell and then died tomorrow, without regaining consciousness.
+When Popović saw policemen approaching, he ran towards the nearby forest.
+Police shot him, he fell and then died the next day, without regaining consciousness.

 Šnajder was the sixth of the Seven to die.
-When the dictatorship was proclaimed, he has already been imprisoned in Belgrade's Glavnjača prison since 1926.
-In 1927, Orešković organized Šnajder's unsuccessful escape during the court hearing.
+When the dictatorship was proclaimed, he had already been imprisoned in Belgrade's Glavnjača prison since 1926.
+In 1927, Oreški organized Šnajder's unsuccessful escape during the court hearing.
 After that, Šnajder was taken back to the prison and chained.
-Soon, he was moved the notorious Ada Ciganlija prison, where he was routinely tortured.
+Soon, he was moved to the notorious Ada Ciganlija prison, where he was routinely tortured.
 In 1928, Šnajder and another communist prisoner started a hunger strike in protest against the treatment.
 He was then moved to the Zenica prison and put in solitary confinement.
-There, his health deteriorated, so in February 1931, he was moved to the prison hospital of the Lepoglava prison. Šnajder was released from prison in May, but he was already in such a condition that he was taken directly to the Zagreb hospital where he died on 14 August, officially from abdominal tuberculosis.
+There, his health deteriorated, so in February 1931, he was moved to the prison hospital of the Lepoglava prison. Šnajder was released from prison in May, but he was already in such a condition that he was taken directly to the Zagreb hospital, where he died on 14 August, officially from abdominal tuberculosis.

 The last to die was Debeljak.
-After returning to Yugoslavia in 1930, he lived clandestinely in Zagreb under false identity.
+After returning to Yugoslavia in 1930, he lived clandestinely in Zagreb under a false identity.
 In September 1931, during a meeting with another communist in a café, police raided and tried to arrest him, but Debeljak returned fire, killed one policeman and managed to escape.
 Debeljak's comrade was wounded and arrested.
 Debeljak was wounded in the gunfight.
 After that, police intensified search for him, as Debeljak moved from one place to another.
 Finally, on 15 October, police agents tracked him down while he was hiding in the house of his comrade Josip Adamić's sister.
-He opened the fire at the police and was killed in the ensuing gunfight.
+He opened the fire on the police and was killed in the ensuing gunfight.
 Adamić was killed the same day while resisting the arrest.